Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 or when you

-I’ve said this a million times before, and I’ll say it forever:
+I’ve said this a million times before, and I’ll continue to say it:

 The disregard of rote memorization is a failure of imagination.